Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 ## Page 3: Comparing Model Performance

-The balance icon on the left panel leads users to another page where the performance of the two models is displayed side by side.
-This comparative view provides valuable insights into which algorithm yields superior results for the selected case.
+By clicking the balance icon in the left panel, users are taken to another page where the performance of the two models is shown side by side.
+This comparative view offers valuable insights into which algorithm produces better results for the chosen case.

 <img src=https://github.com/Avaiga/taipy-doc/assets/31435778/7ab84665-083e-4c43-8ccb-c22ed43f3f27 width="500">